sw2719/steam-account-switcher/README.md

 * Warning: Do NOT add accounts by manually editing accounts.txt
 * Account limit is 12
 5. Click one of the buttons to change to desired account.
 * If you previously set auto-login for that account, It just works.
-(It might show login prompt if you didn't login for a while)
+* It might show login prompt if you didn't login for a while.
+Steam doesn't let you auto-login after certain period of time.

 * If you did not, Login prompt will appear when Steam launches.
 Make sure that the 'Remember my Password' is checked.
-Then enter your password,             then login as you normally would.
-Next time you switch to that account, It will login automatically.
+Then enter your password and login as you normally would.
+You will need to enter your Steam Guard code if Mobile Authenticator is enabled.
+Next time you switch to that account, it will login automatically without entering Username / Password and Steam Guard code.

 # Guide
 ![window_instruction](https://user-images.githubusercontent.com/22590718/63221815-78c8cb80-c1d9-11e9-829d-c4f1ef855285.png)